jschwarzwalder/aws-sdk-php/docs/guide/waiters.rst

             'maxAttempts' => 10
         ]
     ]);

-delay
+delay (int)
-    (int) Number of seconds to delay between polling attempts.
-Each waiter has a default ``delay`` configuration value, but you may need to modify this setting for specific use cases.
+    Number of seconds to delay between polling attempts.
+Each waiter has a default ``delay`` configuration value, but you might need to modify this setting for specific use cases.

-maxAttempts
+maxAttempts (int)
-    (int) Maximum number of polling attempts to issue before failing the waiter.
-This option ensures that you will not wait on a resource indefinitely.
-Each waiter has a default ``maxAttempts`` configuration value, but you may need to modify this setting for specific use cases.
+    Maximum number of polling attempts to issue before failing the waiter.
+This option ensures that you do not wait on a resource indefinitely.
+Each waiter has a default ``maxAttempts`` configuration value, but you might need to modify this setting for specific use cases.

-initDelay
+initDelay (int)
-    (int) Amount of time in seconds to wait before the first polling attempt.
+    Amount of time in seconds to wait before the first polling attempt.
-    This might be useful when waiting on a resource that you know will take a while to enter into the desired state.
+    This might be useful when waiting on a resource that you know will take awhile to enter into the desired state.

-before
+before (callable)
-    (callable) A PHP callable function that is invoked before each attempt.
+    A PHP callable function that is invoked before each attempt.
 The callable is invoked with the ``Aws\CommandInterface`` command that is about to be executed and the number of attempts that have been executed so far.
     Uses of the ``before`` callable might be to modify commands before they are